judka-uriel/uriel-book/uriel_en.md

 is directed against me as well. -->

-I have the right to call for the separation of sparks from the qlippoth, because I personally suffered from his ultra-left radicalism, and nevertheless forgave him and continue to support him in developing free software.
+I have the right to call for the separation of sparks from the qlippoth, because I personally suffered from his ultra-left radicalism, but nevertheless forgave him and continue to support him in developing free software.
 I want to cite one instructive case that characterizes the ideology of all leftists.